paw/tumblr-custom-palette-userstyle/README.md

 2. Click [this link](https://github.com/paw/tumblr-custom-palette-userstyle/raw/main/tumblr-custom-dash-palette.user.css) to view the raw user.css or install it through the [Userstyles.world Mirror](https://userstyles.world/style/192/tumblr-custom-dashboard-palette), which will automatically open it in Stylus for you to review.
 3. Click 'Install Style', and leave 'Check for Updates' checked for automatic updates.
 4. Customize away!
 If you don't know how to customize styles, check out [these](https://github.com/openstyles/stylus/wiki/Usercss#how-do-i-customize-usercss) [pages](https://github.com/openstyles/stylus/wiki/Popup#interface).
-5. If installing with [Old Tumblr Dashboard (2023) by Pixiel](https://userstyles.world/style/11286/old-tumblr-dashboard-2023), don't forget to enable the old dashboard compatibility fixes.
+5. If installing alongside [Old Tumblr Dashboard (Userstyle) by Pixiel](https://userstyles.world/style/11286/old-tumblr-dashboard-userstyle), don't forget to enable the Compatibility Fixes option.

 ### Notes:
 * This style will only change the look of the beta post editor, the new dashboard, and any other pages that have been updated to use the new layout.